brycesenz/freeform/README.md

   end
 end
 ```
-Personally, I use validations in both places to stay DRY.
+Personally, I use validations in both places.
 My domain models have their own validations, which I use for things that are universally true of that model (e.g. email is correctly formatted).
 Some forms have validations though that are specific to that form, and they live in the form itself (see above example with `current_password`)

 ## Nesting Forms